NG-NEST/ng-nest/lib/ng-nest/ui/avatar/docs/readme.en_US.md

 ---
-label: 'Avatar 头像'
+label: 'Avatar'
 category: 'Data'
 ---

-# Avatar 头像
+# Avatar

-用图标、图片或者字符的形式展示用户或事物信息。
+Display user or item information in the form of icons, pictures, or characters.

 ## Used alone